 Everyone who has visited Rotterdam has probably passed by Witte de Withstraat.
 This is where the eccentric character and multicultural identity of the city come together.

-Despite the coldness of the night, the street is busy with people who defy the temperature, hanging out at the restaurants and heated terraces.
+Despite the cold winter nights, the street is busy with people who defy the temperature, hanging out at the restaurants and heated terraces.
 However, Witte de Withstraat has not always been a safe street where people would hang out casually.
 This is probably why the designers of these letters were commissioned by the local owners to improve the identity of the area.

 Nowadays, Witte de Withstraat owes much of its glory to the hanging neon lights that illuminate it when the daylight fades.